Cheap Protein UK: Best High-Protein Foods by Value

 Adding a tin of sardines (~55p) or a 200 g pot of cottage cheese (~67p) bridges the remaining gap to 150 g+ total.
 This approach keeps total protein spend below £3.20 per day — competitive with a protein supplement on a per-gram basis and far more nutritious.

-Cheap Protein Foods to Avoid
+Cheap Protein Foods To Avoid

 Not all budget protein claims hold up.
 Protein bars often cost 80p–£2 per bar for 20 g of protein — expensive per gram compared to tinned tuna or eggs.
 Deli meats such as ham and processed chicken slices are moderately priced but often high in sodium and only 12–15 g protein per 100 g.
 Baked beans are cheap but only 5 g protein per 100 g, which makes them poor value as a protein source (excellent as a carb and fibre source, however).